The Long, Hot Summer: Plot

-Ben Quick is on trial for barn-burning, but when no solid evidence is found, the judge expels him from town.
-Ben hitches a ride to Frenchman's Bend, Mississippi, with two young women in a convertible, Clara Varner and her sister-in-law Eula (Lee Remick).
+Ben Quick is on trial for barn-burning, but since there is no evidence the judge just orders him to leave town.
+Ben hitches a ride to Frenchman's Bend, Mississippi, with two young women in a convertible, Clara Varner and her sister-in-law Eula.
 Clara's father, Will Varner, is the domineering owner of most of the town.

-Ben goes to the Varner plantation.
-Will is away, but his only son, Jody, agrees to let Ben become a sharecropper on a vacant farm.
+Will is away, but his only son, Eula's husband Jody, agrees to let Ben become a sharecropper on a vacant farm.
 When Will returns from a stay in the hospital, he is furious at Jody for hiring a notorious "barn burner", but soon begins to see in Ben a younger version of himself and comes to admire his ruthlessness and ambition, qualities that Jody lacks.
-Will is also disappointed with the man that his 23-year-old daughter, Clara, has been seeing for five or six years: Alan Stewart (Richard Anderson), a genteel Southern "blue blood" and a mama's boy.
+Will is also disappointed that his 23-year-old daughter, Clara, has not married the man she has been seeing for five or six years: Alan Stewart, a genteel Southern "blue blood" and a mama's boy.

-Will therefore schemes to push his daughter and Ben together, to try to bring fresh, virile blood into the family.
-However, she is openly hostile to the crude, if magnetic, upstart.
+Will therefore schemes to push his daughter and Ben together.
+However, she is openly hostile to the crude upstart.
 Will is determined to have his bloodline go on, so he offers to make Ben wealthy if he marries Clara.
-Meanwhile, Minnie Littlejohn (Angela Lansbury), Will's long-time mistress, is dissatisfied with their arrangement and wants to get married.
+Meanwhile, Minnie Littlejohn, Will's longtime mistress, is dissatisfied with their arrangement and wants to get married.

-Jody becomes increasingly frustrated, seeing his position in the family being undermined.
-After Ben sells some wild horses for Will, he is rewarded with the position of clerk in the general store, alongside Jody.
+Jody becomes increasingly frustrated, seeing his position being undermined, and his marriage falters.
+After Ben sells some worthless wild horses for Will, he is rewarded with the job of clerk in Will's general store alongside Jody.
 Will even invites him to live in the family mansion.